HEAPLab/TAFFO/doc/OpenMPUserGuide.md

 No additional metadata is needed to integrate OpenMP code with TAFFO.

 ## Supported constructs
-The parallel constructs below are tested and TAFFO correctly converts floating-point logic in fixed-point.
+The parallel constructs below are tested and TAFFO correctly converts floating-point logic into fixed-point.
 Do not trust the VRA though, and use `final` when possible.

 - `omp parallel`